datalad-handbook/book/docs/code_from_chapters/usecase_ml_code.rst

    wget https://imgs.xkcd.com/comics/compiling.png

-.. windowsworkarounds:: Windows users may not have wget
+.. windows-wit:: Windows users may not have wget

    If the ``wget`` command above fails for you, you could